Truffle season in Tuscany

 Now all we need to do is get ourselves to Tuscany before the truffle season ends.
 Stay tuned for our updates on our visit to tasty section of the Via Francigena in October.

-For more information about the truffles in Tuscany or to book your walking or cycling holiday along the Via Francigena contact one of our Travel Specialists.
+For more information about truffles in Tuscany or to book your own walking or cycling holiday along the Via Francigena, get in touch with our travel specialists.

 Leave a Comment